 - First and last name

-- Job title
+- Job title or department

 - Company name

-- Telephone number
+- Telephone number (often both office and mobile)

 - Email address

 - Company website URL

 - Business logo

 - Call to action